m7a/lo-maenmpc/README.md

 Radio playback.

 More fine-grained controi over radio playback is possible by assigning stars:
-Rating a song with 0 or 1 star excludes it from Radio playback, too.
+Rating a song with 0 or 1 star excludes it from radio playback, too.

 ### Section `maloja`